 Click here for the Laying the Foundation fact sheet.

-assignment which is due the first day of school, August 15, 2016.
+Only 7th and 8th Grade English Language Arts advanced classes require a summer assignment, which is due the first day of school, August 21, 2017.
 Grading for the summer assignments are teacher specific.
 Students who do not complete the summer assignments will receive a "0."

-Please scroll down this page for the summer assignments for all advanced classes.
-Summer assignments for 2016/2017 will be posted in May 2016.
+Please scroll down this page for the summer assignments for English Language Arts advanced classes.
+Advanced English Language Arts summer assignments for 2017/2018 will be posted in May 2017.
 Students will be required to download and print each assignment.

 student is placed in an advanced class and begins the year in an